 What job opportunities could a travel and tourism course lead to?

 A travel and tourism course can lead to a number of job opportunities, from travelling as a tour guide to helping travellers find the right path as a travel consultant.

 Qualifications in travel and tourism can lead to a job as a tourism and information officer, tour director, travel consultant or a reservation manager.
-The average weekly salary for a fitness instructor is $984.

 Whether you’re just starting out in your travel and tourism career, want to gain more qualifications, add to your previous experience, or simply broaden your horizons, TAFE NSW offers a wide variety of courses at a number of levels to suit you.